AneeshPulukkul/data-aptor-ai/ProductRequirementDocument.md

 Below is a **Product Requirement Document (PRD)** for a software solution designed to assess and score the AI readiness of datasets (structured, semi-structured, and unstructured).
 The solution, tentatively named **"data-aptor-ai"**, will automate the evaluation process based on the framework the context document, providing a user-friendly interface, detailed reports, and actionable recommendations.
 The PRD defines the product’s purpose, features, requirements, and implementation considerations to guide development.
 ---

-# Product Requirement Document (PRD): DataReady AI
+# Product Requirement Document (PRD): DataAptor AI

 ## 1. Overview

 ### 1.1 Purpose
-DataReady AI is a software tool designed to evaluate the AI readiness of datasets (structured, semi-structured, and unstructured) by assessing key criteria such as data quality, accessibility, governance, AI compatibility, and diversity.
+DataAptor AI is a software tool designed to evaluate the AI readiness of datasets (structured, semi-structured, and unstructured) by assessing key criteria such as data quality, accessibility, governance, AI compatibility, and diversity.
 It generates a comprehensive readiness score and provides actionable recommendations to improve dataset suitability for AI and machine learning (ML) workflows.

 ### 1.2 Target Audience
 - Data scientists and ML engineers preparing datasets for AI projects.